 Shipston-On-Stour, Warwickshire

-Behind adjacent shopfronts on the marketplace, this vivaciously styled, open-all-day restaurant-with-rooms wins high praise for its generously equipped, affordable, beautifully presented bedrooms and short, exciting seasonal menus, with dishes from the charcoal grill.
+Behind adjacent shopfronts on the marketplace, this vivaciously styled restaurant with rooms wins high praise for its generously equipped, affordable, beautifully presented bedrooms and short, exciting seasonal menus, with dishes from the charcoal grill.

 Amongst the things that Warwickshire is famous for, is as the birthplace of William Shakespeare at Stratford-upon-Avon and Victorian novelist George Eliot, at Nuneaton - just two of the things that entice visitors time and again.
 In addition to its heritage, Warwickshire has a rich tradition of hospitality and beautiful hotels to stay in.
 Favourite attractions include Warwick Castle, Kenilworth Castle and Elizabethan Garden, Anne Hathaway's Cottage, the Royal Shakespeare Theatre and Stoneleigh Abbey with its links to Jane Austen.
 Horse racing, theatre, rugby and walks along the River Avon Trail are all part of the entertainment.
 Then rest your head and tuck into local fare at hotels, inns, B&Bs and pubs-with-rooms at the likes of Mallory Court at Leamington Spa, The Howard Arms at Stratford-upon-Avon, Barnacle Hall in Coventry or the Fuzzy Duck in Armscote.